 Perhaps it’s because inspiration is just such a lousy word.
 What I think the questioner really wanted to know was where I got the ideas for my poems (sort of the same question, but different enough to be important).

-Anyway, my answer was words.
+Anyway, my answer was words, images, everything.
 I get excited by words, word images, word sounds and textures and word shadows.
 When I read poems, I read with a pencil.
 I check, circle and underline words and phrases that get me excited.
+Also, things I bump into on a daily and boring basis.
+Life.

 When I talk about poems with other people in my monthly workshop group, we don’t talk about inspiration; we talk about the words–which ones are working for the poem and which ones are working against it.